artkoder/events-bot-new/docs/PROMPTS.md

 Lines from `docs/LOCATIONS.md` are appended to the system prompt so the model can normalise venue names.
 Please keep that file up to date.

+When `docs/HOLIDAYS.md` is present, the prompt gains a "Known holidays" section listing canonical seasonal festivals together with their alias hints and short descriptions.
+Treat these names as the preferred targets for the `festival` field and use the hints to match synonym spellings in announcements.

 When the database exposes festival metadata, the prompt also appends a compact JSON block with `{"festival_names": [...], "festival_alias_pairs": [["alias_norm", index], ...]}`.
 The system instructions explain how to compute `norm(text)` (casefold, trim,